MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 ### Publishing new versions

 You can keep different versions of a web service.
-Simply update the version each time you use .deploy.
-(Learn more about versioning](#versioning).
+Update the version each time you use '.deploy'.
+[Learn more about versioning](#versioning).

 <a name="data-types"></a>

 ### Supported I/O data types

-The following table lists the supported data types for the input and output schemas of Python web services.
+The following table lists [the supported data types](../../python-reference/azureml-model-management-sdk/mlserver.md#deployservice) for the input and output schemas of Python web services.

 |I/O data types|Write as|
 |--------|-----|